biowpn/bioweapon/_posts/2023-08-01-Standard-Format-Library.md

 - C++ 17 or before
 - Dynamic format string
 - `print`

-then only **fmtlib** can fufill the requirements.
-For this reason, I expect **fmtlib** to continue to be widely used in the near future.
+Then only **fmtlib** can fufill the requirements.

+For reasons above, I expect **fmtlib** to continue to be widely used in the near future.